 Warning!
-The next sentence might be upsetting.
+The what’s coming up might be upsetting.
 If you can’t handle brutal honesty and intellectually-explicit language, then look away now.
 You ready?
 Okay, here we go.

 Digital nomadism has its downsides too.